joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/06/arts/music/ye-concert-bully-tour-netherlands.html

 **Multiple People Shot Near Street Festival in Toledo, Ohio, Police Say**\
-`The Toledo Police Department did not provide further details about the number of people shot or the extent of their injuries.`\
+`A City Council member said she was aware of at least eight victims.
+The police did not provide further details about the number of people shot or the extent of their injuries.`\
 https://www.nytimes.com/2026/06/06/us/toledo-ohio-shooting-festival.html

 **Bernadette Chirac, Formidable Ex-First Lady of France, Dies at 93**\